ferrous-systems/wasm-training-2022/book/src/tutorial/edge/backend.md

 ✅ You can decode the image data using the `image` crate, which is re-exported from `rustagram`.
 The documentation is available at [docs.rs/image](https://docs.rs/image/0.24.4/image/).

+Import the modules using the following lines on the top of your `src/main.rs` file.

 ```rust
 {{#include ../../../../crates/edge/src/main.rs:6:7}}
 ```

-✅ Now use the `ImageReader` reader to load the image from the buffer.
+✅ Now use the `Reader` type to load the image from the buffer.

 ```rust
 {{#include ../../../../crates/edge/src/main.rs:44:48}}